carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 - pushed to docker hub: `docker push carylwyatt/raspberrypi-people-counter`

 I'm really quite pleased this worked as well as it did.
 Next up: pulling the image down on my new SD card, building, running, testing.
 Then making a new image!!

+## 17 aug

+### running docker image on new SD card

+Started off the morning by pulling down the docker image from docker hub
+- `docker pull carylwyatt/raspberrypi-people-counter`
+- `docker run -it --cap-add=ALL --privileged -v /lib/modules:/lib/modules carylwyatt/raspberrypi-people-counter`
+- SADNESS OF SADNESSES: same stupid modprobe error I've gotten before :sob:
+- went back and looked through notes to find how I fixed this (8 august)
+- tried installing `linux-headers-\`uname -r\`` but got the same error as I did that day: unable to locate package for this kernel
+- my only other idea is to enable i2c and serial port in raspi config
+- THAT DID IT.
+Add to list of things to setup on the image.